ScriptBasic/WinPBX/docs/CBSTR Class.md

 Returns the rightmost substring of the string.

 ```
-FUNCTION Right OVERLOAD (BYREF cbs AS CWSTR, BYVAL nChars AS INTEGER) AS CWSTR
+FUNCTION Right OVERLOAD (BYREF cbs AS CBSTR, BYVAL nChars AS INTEGER) AS CBSTR
 ```

 | Parameter  | Description |